ekristian/swift_programming_bnr_companion/README.md

-# Swift Programming: The Big Nerd Ranch Guid
+# Swift Programming: The Big Nerd Ranch Guide
 ## The Companion

 The purpose of this repository is to provide the coded examples found in the book along with the challenges and some additional commentary obtained while reading the book.